Pronounced ap-uh-LAY-chee-oh-SOR-us mont-gom-uri-en-sis.

 Appalachiosaurus montgomeriensis was a predatory dinosaur that lived among a small community of eastern North American dinosaurs.

 Experts believe the moderate size of this dinosaur, and the type of habitat it lived in, would have forced Appalachiosaurus to be an ambush predator.
-The densely wooded forests may have prevented Appalachiosaurus from reaching its potential top speeds, instead it may have waited amongst the trees for prey to approach.
-Estimates suggest it may have only reached a maximum speed of around 13 km/hr when chasing prey in enclosed areas, but it could possibly have engaged in long distance pursuits.
+The densely wooded forests may have prevented Appalachiosaurus from reaching its potential top speeds,; instead it may have waited amongst the trees for prey to approach.
+Estimates suggest it may have only reached a maximum speed of around 13 km per hour when chasing prey in enclosed areas, but it could possibly have engaged in long distance pursuits.

-Detailed studies of this species' skull and jaw, reveal more information on feeding strategies.
-Based on its estimated bite force, Appalachiosaurus likely was not a habitual bone cruncher like Tyrannosaurus rex, but was more likely to have focused on the flesh of prey.
-Its teeth were also well equipped for raking down and backwards with its jaws into flesh.
-Evidence also suggests Appalachiosaurus would have been able to dispatch prey of equal or greater body size to themselves - finds near the location of Appalachiosaurus fossils include large and heavily armoured dinosaur species.
+Detailed studies of this species' skull and jaw have revealed more information on its feeding strategies.
+Based on bite force estimates, Appalachiosaurus likely didn't habitually crush bone like Tyrannosaurus rex, but focused on the flesh of prey.
+Its teeth were also well equipped for raking down and backwards into flesh.
+Evidence suggests Appalachiosaurus would have been able to dispatch prey of equal or greater body size to itself - finds near Appalachiosaurus fossils include large and heavily armoured dinosaur species.
 However, because of the small skull it likely used lateral shaking to dismember prey rather than repeated biting.

 Other behaviours and adaptations

-The type specimen of Appalachiosaurus, as well as one of Albertosaurus, bears evidence of bite marks from the crocodilian Deinosuchus .
+The type specimen of Appalachiosaurus, as well as one of Albertosaurus, bears evidence of bite marks from the large crocodilian Deinosuchus.
 The hunter was also the hunted (or possibly scavenged!).

 The type specimen was found by Auburn University geologist David King in eastern North America, Montgomery County, Alabama, in July 1982.
-It is about 40 percent complete and includes parts of the skull and mandible (lower jaw), several vertebrae, parts of the pelvis, and most of both hind limbs.
-It is the property of the Department of Geology and Geography at Auburn University and is currently housed at the McWane Center in Birmingham, where parts of it are frequently on public display.
-Both genus and species were named in 2005 by palaeontologists Thomas Carr, Thomas Williamson and David Schwimmer.
+It is about 40 percent complete and includes parts of the skull and mandible (lower jaw), several vertebrae, parts of the pelvis, and both hind limbs.
+It was named in 2005 by palaeontologists Thomas Carr, Thomas Williamson and David Schwimmer.

 As with all Late Cretaceous eastern North American dinosaurs, the fossils of Appalachiosaurus montgomeriensis were found in marine sediments, more specifically chalk, made of fine clay and marine plankton that formed at water depths of over 100 hundred metres.
 Scientists believe that Appalachiosaurus died on land before its carcass was washed out to sea, perhaps during a storm.
-This theory is based on the fact fossil plankton and other marine fossils were entombed in the rock with the dinosaur specimen.
+This theory is based on fossil plankton and other marine creatures which were entombed in the rock alongside the dinosaur.
 Also, some of the heavy bones were missing, probably lost while the carcass floated before burial.